cloudfoundry-attic/mega-ci/README.md

 * `artifacts/deployments/bosh-state.json`: an implementation detail of `bosh-init`;
   used to determine things like whether it is deploying a new BOSH or updating an existing one
+* `artifacts/certs/rootCA.[key,pem,srl]`: The root signing key used for creating the BOSH SSL certificate.
+* `artifacts/certs/bosh.[crt,key]`: The SSL certificate and key used for BOSH.
+  The certificate Common Name is the IP address of the BOSH director.
 * `artifacts/keypair/id_rsa_bosh`: the private key created in your AWS account that will be used for all deployments; you will need this if you ever want to ssh into the BOSH instance or any of the VMs deployed by BOSH.